 The main strengths of the present study include a large number of participants recruited from the general population with a wide age distribution, a high participation rate in the surveys, a prospective design that enables the establishment of a clear relationship between exposure and outcome, a long follow-up time, an objective and validated assessment of the exposure and outcome, and the repeated measurements of BMI for a part of the study population.
 Several limitations merit attention.
 Repeated measurements of BMI were not available for 10,291 participants as they attended only one of the Tromsø 4-6 surveys (Figure 1).
-The lack of repeated BMI measurements for some participants could have led to an underestimation of the PAF estimates due to regression dilution bias.27 Therefore, the true PAF estimates might be even higher than those reported in the present study.
+The lack of repeated BMI measurements for some participants could have led to an underestimation of the PAF estimates due to regression dilution bias.24 Therefore, the true PAF estimates might be even higher than those reported in the present study.
 BMI was the only obesity measure that was available in all surveys of the Tromsø study.
 BMI, which is used to assess total body adiposity, has been the most commonly reported measure of obesity in epidemiological studies, thereby facilitating comparison across studies.
-However, waist circumference, a measure of abdominal obesity that reflects visceral adiposity, seems to yield the highest risk estimates for VTE and identify most people at risk.^{26,53,54} Hence, the assessment of overweight and obesity based on waist circumference could have provided additional information for the present study.
+However, waist circumference, a measure of abdominal obesity that reflects visceral adiposity, seems to yield the highest risk estimates for VTE and identify most people at risk.
+23,48,49 Hence, the assessment of overweight and obesity based on waist circumference could have provided additional information for the present study.
+Unfortunately, we did not have information on concomitant use of medications, such as antithrombotic drugs or statins.
+However, lack of adjustment for these confounders would probably lead to an underestimation of the true association as the prevalence of antithrombotic drug or statin use is expected to be highest among overweight and obese subjects.

-In conclusion, almost 25% of all VTE events could be attributed to overweight and obesity in this population-based cohort study.
-Our findings suggest that public health efforts dedicated to develop strategies that can effectively fight the obesity epidemic along with targeted interventions aimed to reduce the thrombosis risk in overweight and obese subjects may substantially lower the incidence of VTE in the general population.
+In conclusion, almost 25% of all VTE events could be attributed to overweight and obesity in this Norwegian population-based cohort study.
+Our findings suggest that public health efforts dedicated to developing strategies that can effectively fight the obesity epidemic along with targeted interventions aimed to reduce the thrombosis risk in overweight and obese subjects may substantially lower the incidence of VTE in the general population.